Kir'Shara: Reception

-In 2018, Screen Rant praised casting actress Kara Zediker as the Vulcan character T'Pau.
-In 2020, James Whitbrook of Io9, highlighted this episode as a "must watch" episode of the series.

-In 2021, The Digital Fix said this was the best episode in season 4 of show, calling it a "well-paced, satisfying resolution" to the Vulcan storyline in the series.
+Screen Rant praised casting actress Kara Zediker as the Vulcan character T'Pau.
+James Whitbrook of Io9 highlighted this episode as a "must watch" episode of the series.
+The Digital Fix said this was the best episode of the fourth season, calling it a "well-paced, satisfying resolution" to the Vulcan storyline in the series.
 They felt the episode successfully capitalizes on the story elements established the previous episode "The Forge".

 Home media release

 The first home media release of "Kir'Shara" was in the season four DVD box set of Enterprise, originally released in the United States on November 1, 2005.
 The Blu-ray edition was released on April 1, 2014.